NancyAnnieJohnE/diabetes_prediction_project/README.md

 - Improve prediction accuracy through feature engineering.
 - Compare Logistic Regression with other classification algorithms.
 - Develop a graphical user interface (GUI).
-- Implement real-time prediction through a web application.
+- Build a web application for online predictions.
+- Integrate real-time patient data for prediction.

 ---

 ## Conclusion

 This project demonstrates the implementation of the **Logistic Regression** algorithm for diabetes prediction using patient medical data.
-It provides a practical example of supervised machine learning for binary classification and serves as a strong foundation for healthcare-related machine learning applications.
+It follows a complete machine learning workflow, including data preprocessing, model training, evaluation, and prediction.
+The project serves as a practical example of applying supervised machine learning techniques to solve a real-world healthcare classification problem.